German Navy Ciphertext by Enigma M3: OJSBI BUPKA ECMEE ZH

 make download_data

-The basic step is to download repo, unzip the repo, and then make a copy of the images and database (JSON) file to the project data/raw directory.
+The basic step is to download repository, unzip the repo, and then make a copy of the images and database (JSON) file to the project data/raw directory.

 Then, we preprocess the data to create a table (CSV file) for model development.